 What Breed of Cat Loves Water?

-The Maine Coon cat, a descendant of the Norwegian Forest Cat, are known for their love of water.
+The Maine Coon cat, a descendant of the Norwegian Forest Cat, is known for its love of water.
 They have coats that naturally repel water and are particularly dense, further aiding their ability in the water.

 Bengal Cats get their appreciation for water largely from their breeding.
 They descend from the Asian Leopard Cat, which both hunts and plays in water.